What is Local Keyword Research?

 Adding locations to your keywords is crucial for targeting local searchers effectively.
 This involves incorporating the names of towns, states, counties, and communities where your business operates.

-- Commercial Intent: These keywords indicate that the user is ready to take action, such as making a purchase or booking a service.
-Examples include “buy hair products in London” or “book a haircut appointment.”
+- Commercial intent: These keyword terms show that the searcher is prepared to take a specific action, such as completing a purchase or arranging a service.
+Examples include “purchase hair products in London” or “schedule a haircut session.”

 By assigning keywords to one of these three types of intent, you can better understand how and when each keyword should be used.
 For example, informational keywords might be the focus of a blog post, while commercial keywords could be targeted on a product or service page.